johancuda/Interactive-Map-Vanilla-JS/README.md

 ## Tools

 This map was created using the [Leaflet.js](https://leafletjs.com/) library.
-THe time slider was created using [Falke-design's code](https://github.com/Falke-Design/LeafletSlider) forked from [this repo](https://github.com/dwilhelm89/LeafletSlider).
+The time slider was created using [Falke-design's code](https://github.com/Falke-Design/LeafletSlider) forked from [this repo](https://github.com/dwilhelm89/LeafletSlider).
 The [OpenCage geocoding API](https://opencagedata.com/tutorials/geocode-in-javascript) is currently being implemented.

 ## Interface

 The interface is composed of a control menu on the right allowing the user to switch between different Tile Layers (for better visualization) and to add and remove different layers from the map as well.
 The last layer, called "Slider layer" allows the user

-## Use

 ## Authors

+Developped by Johan Cuda, student assistant on the CH Ludens project, with the help of the Javacsript community (see source code for detailed citations).

 ## Credits